 International exports are an important component of North Dakota’s soybean industry.
-North Dakota farmers harvested over 7 million acres of soybeans in 2017, the fourth most of any state in the entire country.
-Soybean production totaled more than 239 million bushels.
-Over 90 percent of the state’s soybean production leaves North Dakota, with about two-thirds of annual soybean production shipped out of the country.
+Over 90 percent of the state’s soybean production leaves North Dakota, with about two-thirds of annual soybean production shipped out of the country to China and countries in Southeast Asia.

 Because export markets are very important to North Dakota soybean farmers, international marketing is a priority for the North Dakota Soybean Council (NDSC).
 The state’s farmers produce more soybeans than can be consumed domestically, so the NDSC invests checkoff dollars into projects that help foster international market growth.